bw-spotify-song/fastapi-spotify-song/README.md

 Test locally, then [deploy to Heroku](#deploying-to-heroku).

-Your web teammates will re-use the [data viz code & docs in our `labs-spa-starter` repo](https://github.com/Lambda-School-Labs/labs-spa-starter/tree/main/src/components/pages/ExampleDataViz).
+Your web teammates can re-use the [data viz code & docs in our `labs-spa-starter` repo](https://github.com/Lambda-School-Labs/labs-spa-starter/tree/main/src/components/pages/ExampleDataViz).
 The web app will call the DS API to get the data, then use `react-plotly.js` to render the visualization.

 #### Plotly Python Docs
 - [Example gallery](https://plotly.com/python/)